Big Data tools

 When you install the Big Data Tools plugin for IntelliJ IDEA, the following user interface elements appear:

 Basic operations on notebooks are available from the context menu.

-You can navigate through the directories and preview columnar structures of .csv and .parquet files.
+You can navigate through the directories and preview columnar structures of .csv, .parquet, .avro, and .orc files.